WatForm/portus-evaluation/README.md

     The virtual environment can be removed at any time using rm -rf venv Many scripts operate in the virtual environment using a shebang #!venv/bin/python3

+    We also assume 'make' is installed.
+If not, the steps in the Makefile (#4 below) can be run individually.
+    And we assume Java version 12 is installed.

 2. Environment Setup